 Cross-country skiing, even snowshoeing, can be engaging outdoor pursuits for couples.
 While these lack the adrenaline rush of downhill schussing, you can transport one another to a nature bound, secluded setting, dreamy.
 Pack a picnic and a ring in your pocket to add excitement to these sideways sports.

-Regardless of where you go, spending time together in the powdery snow is a positive way to get to know each other better, renew an extinguished flame, or even pop the question in a fantastic fashion.
+Skiing together is a positive way to get to know each other better, renew an extinguished flame, or even pop the question in a fantastic fashion.